Skip to content

 }

 Great!
-We’ve just added an Array extension that increases the amount of features, and safety, of our Arrays.
+We’ve just added an array extension that increases the amount of features, and safety, of our arrays.

 However, there’s an even bigger advantage to extensions that we haven’t fully covered yet.
 Using these extensions, we can save ourselves a lot of repetition in the Business Logic spread throughout our apps.